varigence/docs/bimlflex/installation/system-requirements.md

 ## Databases

-* Requires a supported SQL Server version
+* A supported version of Microsoft SQL Server
 * Same requirements as the SQL Server environment it is running in [(For SQL Server 2016 Enterprise Edition: https://msdn.microsoft.com/en-us/library/ms143506.aspx)](https://msdn.microsoft.com/en-us/library/ms143506.aspx)
-* Available CPU, Memory and disk space to host and process the BimlFlex databases as well as the DW databases
+* Available CPU, Memory and disk space to host and process the BimlFlex databases as well as the Data Warehouse databases

 ## Server installation

+* A supported version of Microsoft SQL Server

 The base requirements for installing Microsoft SQL Server can be found here: [https://docs.microsoft.com/en-us/sql/sql-server/install/hardware-and-software-requirements-for-installing-sql-server](https://docs.microsoft.com/en-us/sql/sql-server/install/hardware-and-software-requirements-for-installing-sql-server)